An interactive map showing the countries Canada does arms-trading business with.

-Ottawa may have been none too happy with now-ousted Egyptian President Mohamed Morsi, but the Canadian government didn't have much of a problem increasing weapons shipments to his government by 182,819 percent.
+Ottawa wasn't happy with now ousted Egyptian President Mohamed Morsi, but the Canadian government didn't have much of a problem when Canadian companies increased weapons shipments to his government by 182,819 percent from 2012 to 2013.

-It's all part of how Canada's military exports have re-oriented in recent years, as more and more Canada-made weaponry heads into shaky territory.
+It's all part of how Canada's military exports have reoriented in recent years, as more and more Canada-made weaponry heads out into the world and into the hands of some fairly unfriendly characters.
 When those less-than-stable regimes eventually crumble, like Morsi's did, figuring out where those Canadian-made armaments end up is a real crapshoot.

-These figures, which cover 2012 and 2013, show that Canada is hiking weapons shipments to its NATO allies—England, Italy, Germany—but also to less stable nations with questionable moral records.
+Government figures released last month, which cover 2012 and 2013, show that Canadian companies have been upping weapons shipments to its NATO allies—like England, Italy, and Germany—but also to less stable nations with questionable moral records.

-Aside from the now-jailed Morsi, the power-hungry Saudis, the democracy-quashing Bahrainis, and the communist regime in China all bought significant amounts of military goods from Canuck suppliers.
+Aside from Morsi, the Saudis, the democracy-quashing Bahrainis, and the communist regime in China all bought significant amounts of military goods from Canuck suppliers.

 Canada, overall, had its best-ever arms-exporting year in 2012, bringing in more than $1 billion.
-Canada's total exports slid a bit the year after, to a still-high $680 million.
-That figure puts Canada near the list of top 10 arms exporters worldwide.
+Canada's total exports slid a bit in 2013, to a still-high $680 million.
+That figure puts Canada near the list of top ten arms exporters worldwide.

-The figures don't include Canada's sales to the United States, as the Yanks aren't subject to the same export controls, and therefore the data isn't captured.
-The government estimates that exports to States "account for over half of Canada's exports of military goods and technology each year."
+The figures don't include Canada's sales to the United States, as the Yanks aren't subject to the same export controls and the data, therefore, isn't captured.
+The government estimates that exports to the States "account for over half of Canada's exports of military goods and technology each year."

 Generally, Canada can still brag that it mostly ships its goods to peace-loving modern nations.
 If you break down Canada's clients by HDI—the Human Development Index or, basically, a way of ranking states based on a variety of factors that includes their human rights record—you'll see that 95 percent of Canada's sales go to countries ranked "very high" or "high."
 In 2012, it was 98 percent.

 On the other hand, shipments to less developed countries have skyrocketed.
-Sales to those states with a "low" HDI ranking quintupled over the year prior, totalling over $12 million.
+Sales to those states with a "low" HDI ranking quintupled over the year prior, totaling over $12 million.

-But it's not just tanks and machine guns that Canada is hawking to national armies all over the world, it's high-tech military gear.
+But it's not just tanks and machine guns that Canada is hawking to armies all over the world—it's high-tech military gear.
 Sales of weapons sights, bombing equipment, and targeting software tripled since the previous year.
 Chemical agents—especially those used for crowd control—and military technology also became hot-ticket items over the course of 2013.

 Not all of the weaponry exported by Canada is destined for militaries or security services.
 Included in this data are some export-restricted goods that may end up in private or corporate hands, especially rifles and guns.
 But the data is generally about military goods, and not just a sum total of every peashooter and rocket launcher sold to the average global citizen.